PM-Notes/Prince2/README.md

 - Act as a pointer for quality records
 - Summarises the number and type of activities undertaken

-### Customer Quality Expectations (CQE) AGAIN?
-Above..

-Discussed and agreed with the customer in Starting up a project (SU) and should cover:
-- Key quality requirements (for the projects product)
-- Standards and processes (that should be applied)
-- Quality Management System Usage (How it will be used)
-- Assessment measurements (any measurement that may be useful in assessing whether the projects product meets the expectations

-> CQE are often expressed in broad terms at first, but as far as possible should be expanded into a measurable format and prioritised.

-The below people should have a shared understanding of these expectations:
-- Senior User
-- Senior Supplier
-- Project Manager

-Once the CQE has been established the **Acceptance Criteria** should be developed :point_right:

-### Acceptance Criteria

-"Measurable definitions of the attributes required for a set of products to be acceptable to stakeholders"

-> We can't always have it all, so the Acceptance Criteria needs to be prioritised which will help set the **Quality Tolerances**

-> Both CQE and Acceptance Criteria may develop over time as more is known about the solution.

-> Once finalised, any change must pass through the **Change Control process**

 # Change (Theme)